"Someone Hid It": Query-Agnostic Black-Box Attacks on LLM-Based Retrieval: Abstract

 \section{Abstract}

-Large language models (LLMs) have been serving as effective backbones for retrieval systems, including Retrieval-Augmentation-Generation (RAG), Dense Information Retriever (IR), and Agent Memory Retrieval.
-Recent studies have demonstrated that such LLM-based Retrieval (LLMR) is vulnerable to adversarial attacks, which manipulates documents by token-level injections and enables adversaries to either boost or diminish these documents in retrieval tasks.
-However, existing attack studies mainly (1) presume a known query is given to the attacker, and (2) highly rely on access to the victim model's parameters or interactions, which are hardly accessible in real-world scenarios, leading to limited validity.
+Large language models (LLMs) have been serving as effective backbones for retrieval systems, including Retrieval-Augmentation-Generation, Information Retrieval, and Agent Memory Retrieval.
+Recent studies have demonstrated that such LLM-based Retrieval (LLMR) is vulnerable to adversarial attacks, which manipulates documents by token-level injections and enables adversaries to boost or diminish these documents in retrieval tasks.
+However, existing studies mainly (1) presume a known query to the attacker, and (2) highly rely on access to the victim model's parameters or interactions, which are hardly accessible in real-world scenarios, leading to limited validity.
 To further explore the secure risks of LLMR, we propose a practical black-box attack method that generates transferable injection tokens based on zero-shot surrogate LLMs without need of victim queries or victim models knowledge.
 The effectiveness of our attack raises such a robustness issue that similar effects may arise from benign or unintended document edits in the real world.
 To achieve our attack, we first establish a theoretical framework of LLMR and empirically verify it.
 Under the framework, we simulate the transferable attack as a min-max problem, and propose an adversarial learning mechanism that finds optimal adversarial tokens with learnable query samples.
-Our attack is validated to be effective on benchmark datasets across popular LLM retrievers.\footnote{Our experimental code is available as the github repository: \url{https://github.com/JetRichardLee/DQA-Learning}}
+Our attack is validated to be effective on benchmark datasets across popular LLM retrievers.